LiMaPe/blogProject/README.md

 Button

 I want to stretch the button so that it takes up the full width of the card, this is done by setting the width to 100 %.

-<b>File structure</b>

-I originally set up a separate CSS file corresponding to each HTML file, but since I was able to reuse most of the main page CSS on each page I decided to refactor and use only one CSS file.
-The About page for example is only nine lines of unique CSS.
-This way I don´t have to repeat the code for every page.